Executive summaries are great vehicles for winning trust with an audience and showing leadership to a room full of stakeholders.

 In Narasimhan's view, energy and eye contact are powerful non-verbal indicators of audience engagement.

-"For me, when I'm in one of these presentations, I make sure I dial up the energy and map the tone and the chemistry with the message," he says.
+"For me, when I'm in one of these presentations, I make sure I dial up the energy and map the tone and the chemistry with the message."

 To improve presentations and keep audiences engaged, Narasimhan recommends two key tools:

 Read the room and pick up on the audience's energy to host successful presentations.

 Executive summaries are so much more than just an opening slide for your presentation.

 The right executive summary will convince your audience that a certain idea is the best solution or educate them on specific steps needed to complete a project.
 Not only do executive summaries distill the most important parts of a presentation into one slide, but they're a powerful tool for earning the trust of your stakeholders.